So0ni/async-relay/README.md

 - Verify backend addresses are reachable
 - Check DNS resolution: `nslookup <domain>`
 - Review logs with `--log-level DEBUG`
+- Check if backends are in cooldown: Look for "marked unavailable" or "cooldown" in logs
+- To force retry of cooled-down backend: Restart the service or wait for cooldown to expire

 ### High memory usage
 - Check for stale UDP sessions (automatically cleaned after 5 minutes)